Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-data: pointer to byte array containing saved data from data buffer
+data: pointer to byte array containing saved data from data buffer.

-datalen: number of bytes of data to be read
+datalen: number of bytes of data to be read.

 **Returns**
 ~~~~~~~~~~~